-The simplest recipes contain only a few ingredients and are all natural.
+The simplest recipes contain only a few ingredients and are all natural (like the soaps from my friends at Chagrin Valley Soap & Salve).
 Unfortunately, lye is one of those ingredients–and because it is so caustic, I don’t want to use it or even have it around with kids in the house.

 Am I being overly paranoid?
 Probably.
 But if I don’t have any lye in the house, there won’t be any spills, nobody will get chemical burns…you get the picture.
 I’ll sleep better at night.